gael-ian/vagrant-bindfs/README.md

 ### How to Test Changes

-If you've made changes to this plugin, you can easily test it locally in vagrant.
+If you've made changes to this plugin, you can easily test it locally in Vagrant.

 Edit `Vagrantfile` and uncomment one or more of the selected test boxes.
 Then, from the root of the repo, do: